chhabrakadabra/logseq-plugin-copilot/README.md

 ChatGPT prompt.
 It doesn't matter which page you're currently on, this plugin will pull relevant information from the entire graph.

+Using a chat-like interface, you'll be able to discuss your notes with a Copilot and easily insert note suggestions into Logseq.

 ## Usage

 Be sure to add your OpenAI API key to the [settings](#settings) page.
 Without it, this plugin is not